ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   After having read and understood the paper, have a look at the same calculations done using GA: [Sunset geometry](https://www.shapeoperator.com/2016/12/12/sunset-geometry/) (Merrill, 2016).

--   Merrill’s approach requires to be proficient with GA calculation techniques, but it has two distinct advantages:
+-   Merrill’s approach requires proficiency with GA calculation techniques, but it has two distinct advantages:

     1. No need to perform computations using sines and cosines;
-    2. The relationships between angles come out naturally from the vectors, while in Vanderbei’s paper they need to be derived by hand.
+    2. The relationships between angles come out naturally from the vectors, while in Vanderbei’s paper they must be derived by hand.

 # Beyond GA

 Two interesting sub-branches of Geometric Algebras are:

-1.  **Projective geometric algebras**: Generalizing the implicit equation for 3D planes $ax + by + cz + d = 0$, you can derive the concept of *point* and *direction* using a 4D space. ([Homogeneous coordinates](tomasi-ray-tracing-05a#homogeneous-coordinates) are born out of this.)
+1.  **Projective geometric algebras**: By generalizing the implicit equation for 3D planes $ax + by + cz + d = 0$, one can derive the concept of *point* and *direction* using a 4D space. ([Homogeneous coordinates](tomasi-ray-tracing-05a#homogeneous-coordinates) originate from this framework.)
 See the YouTube Video [A Swift Introduction to Projective Geometric Algebra](https://www.youtube.com/watch?v=0i3ocLhbxJ4);

 2.  **Conformal geometric algebras**: These are a further generalization of projective geometric algebras that can represent any *conformal transformation* (i.e., a transformation that preserves relative angles) in 3D space using a 5D (!) versor $t$, so that any of these transformations is just $v' = t v t^{-1}$.

 # Multivectors and Ray Tracing?

--   Geometric algebra greatly simplifies the geometric equations needed in our course: scalars, vectors, planes, and volumes could be encoded by a single `Multivector` type, and transformations (rotations, translations, etc.) should be implemented only once: how wonderful!
+-   Geometric algebra greatly simplifies the geometric equations needed in our course: scalars, vectors, planes, and volumes could be encoded by a single `Multivector` type, and transformations (rotations, translations, etc.) could be implemented only once: how wonderful!

 -   However, a multivector in ℝ³ requires 8 floating-point numbers to be stored: since ray tracers mostly use vectors, this is a waste (our `Vec` structure requires only 3 floating-point numbers).